ervinpepic/GlobeAbc/wp-content/plugins/country-phone-field-contact-form-7/readme.txt

 * Now affiliation banner will not distrub any plugin subscriber.
 It can be disable from admin easy.
 2.3.1
 * Country and phone field validation imporved.
+2.3.2
+* freegeoip.live/json API URL is not working anymore.
+So we discontinue this feature form the plugin.
+* We remove auto country selection feature based on IP address track.
+* Due API not working anymore so we remove this feature.

+2.3.3
+* new IP detection API added.
+* Auto country selection feature recovered now.
+* New API working for IP tracking and detection the user IP based country.
+2.3.4
+* new IP detection API for https urls
+* Auto country selection settings re-enable

+2.3.5
+* A new IP API key feature added.
+* Plugin settings has updated and added IP API key manage feature.

+2.3.6
+* Added new FAQs

+2.3.7
+* Update IP tracking API.
+* API now use without API key.

+2.3.8
+* Update phone field validation functionality
+* Update Country field validation functionality
+2.3.9
+* Fixed phone field validation issue.